Indianapolis Museum of Art: Indianapolis Museum of Art (IMA)

 The IMA is the building that acts as the cornerstone of Newfields.
+The museum is the ninth oldest and eighth largest encyclopedic art museum in the United States.
 In addition to housing the museum's extensive collection, the building contains the ticket office, main entrance to the Newfields campus, the museum and garden gift shop, and the basement café.
 In recent years, the museum has supplemented its food offerings with pop-up restaurants, such as a noodle shop in June 2019.
-The museum also offers event and performance spaces in the DeBoest Lecture Hall, Pulliam Family Great Hall, Deer Zink Events Pavilion, the Tobias Theater (known as "The Toby"), and the outdoor Amphitheater.
+The museum also offers event and performance spaces in the DeBoest Lecture Hall, Pulliam Family Great Hall, the Randolph H. Deer Special Events Pavilion, the Tobias Theater (known as "The Toby"), and the outdoor Amphitheater.

 The Lume

-Formerly the museum's contemporary art exhibit, the IMA's fourth floor is dedicated to "The Lume" (stylized "THE LUME Indianapolis"), a 30,000 sqft area that displays digital projections of art.
-When it opened in July 2021, The Lume displayed images inspired by Vincent van Gogh, which remained until May 2022.
+Formerly the museum's contemporary art exhibition, the IMA's fourth floor is dedicated to the Lume, stylized THE LUME Indianapolis, a 30,000 sqft area that displays digital projections of art.
+When it opened in July 2021, the Lume displayed images inspired by Vincent van Gogh, which remained until May 2022.
 It was announced at that time that the exhibit would feature displays inspired by Claude Monet and other Impressionists starting in July 2022 and running until May 2023.
-Access to The Lume is an additional fee on top of admission, with a reduced price for members.
+Access to the Lume is an additional fee on top of admission, with a reduced price for members.

 Pulliam Family Great Hall

 The Pulliam Family Great Hall houses several large scale works of art and is the main access point to the majority of the museum's galleries.
 The hall is used for events, including chamber music performances and weddings.

+The hall is the home of the original, 12 ft LOVE sculpture by artist Robert Indiana.
+This is the largest of these sculptures in the world and a popular destination for visitors.